pism/pism/doc/sphinx/climate_forcing/surface.rst

 when it is above zero.

 In PISM there are two methods for computing the number of positive degree days.
 The first computes only the expected value, by the method described in :cite:`CalovGreve05`.
 This is the default when a PDD is chosen (i.e. option :opt:`-surface pdd`).
-The second is a Monte Carlo simulation of the white noise itself, chosen by adding the option :opt:`-pdd_rand`.
+The second is a Monte Carlo simulation of the white noise itself, chosen by adding the option :opt:`-pdd_method random_process`.
 This Monte Carlo simulation adds the same daily variation at every point, though the seasonal cycle is (generally) location dependent.
-If repeatable randomness is desired use :opt:`-pdd_rand_repeatable` instead of ``-pdd_rand``.
+If repeatable randomness is desired use :opt:`-pdd_method repeatable_random_process` instead.

 .. figure:: figures/pdd-model-flowchart.png
    :name: fig-pdd-model